-$M = \rho \cdot V = \rho(4/3)\pi r^3$
+$$M = \rho \cdot V = \rho (4/3)\pi r^3$$

-16. How many solar mass stars can be created by the gas in M42 if it all collapses to form solar mass stars?

-MEASUREMENTS OF THE ORION NEBULA (M42)

-- 17. Discard M42.fts and load M57.FTS.
-Adjust the histogram so that the ring is not so glaringly bright - use your best judgment to determine when the ring shows the most detail. - 18.
-Notice the star at the center of the nebula.
-(There is another star inside the ring, offset from the center.
-This is a foreground star and has nothing to do with the nebula.)
-This is the star which is shedding its outer IMAGE 4 - HST IMAGE OF THE RING NEBULA (M57)

-atmosphere to produce the nebula.
-Measure the distance from the center star to the ring's edge at three different locations.
-You may have noticed that the length you measured is neither the longest nor the shortest radius of M57, but is rather an average radius.
-Find the radius of the nebula (in pixels) by taking the average of your three measurements.
-Convert this radius to arcseconds using the image scale of 0.5 arcseconds per pixel.
+- 16. How many solar mass stars can be created by the gas in M42 if it all collapses to form solar mass stars?
+(See Appendix H for the mass of the sun.) - Discard M42.fts and load M57.fts.
+Adjust the histogram so that the ring is not so glaringly bright use your best judgment to determine when the ring shows the most detail. - 18.
+Notice the star at the center of the nebula 4.
+This is the star which is shedding its outer atmosphere to produce the nebula.
+Find the diameter of the nebula (in pixels).
+Convert this diameter to arcseconds using the image scale of 0.5 arcseconds per pixel. - 19.
+Find the diameter of M57 in a.u.
+(Hint: the distance to M57 is also given in the background section.) - 20.
+You may have noticed that the length you measured is neither the longest nor the shortest diameter of M57, but is rather an average diameter.
+Divide this average diameter by two to get an average radius of the nebula.
+If the sun were to produce a nebula of the same size as M57, would the Earth be inside or outside of it?

-19. Find the radius of M57 in a.u.
-(Hint: the distance to M57 is 700 parsec)

-20. If the sun were to produce a nebula of the same size as M57, would the Earth be inside or outside of it?
+3 p is the Greek letter rbo, pronounced "row."

+4 There is another star inside the ring, offset from the center.
+This is a foreground star and has nothing to do with the nebula
-21. Convert the radius of M57 from a.u. to km.

-22. The average expansion speed of the gas in the nebula is 20 km/s.
-If it is assumed that the nebula has been expanding at this speed for its entire lifetime (not a very sound assumption, but it is OK as a rough estimate), it is fairly simple to estimate the nebula's age, since $r = v \cdot t$, where r is the distance traveled, v is the velocity, and t is the time.
-The gas from the nebula began expanding from the star at the center of the nebula.
-Use this to estimate the nebula's age in seconds and convert the answer to years.
+- 21. Convert the radius of M57 from a.u. to km. - 22.
+The average expansion speed of the gas in the nebula is 20 km/s.
+If it is assumed that the nebula has been expanding at this speed for its entire lifetime (not a very sound assumption, but it is OK as a rough estimate).
+It is fairly simple to estimate the nebula's age, since r = vt, where r is the distance traveled, yt is the velocity, and t is the time.
+The gas from the nebula began expanding from the star at the center of the nebula's age in seconds and convert the answer to years.
 For a solar type star, is the planetary nebula phase a small or large fraction of its lifetime?